Currently, the five themes are:

 - Exploiting big data and experimental methods to understand the economy, the financial system, the impact of central bank policies and their communication, including text-based analysis, household and firm micro data, trade repository data and Solvency II data.

-- The effects of post-crisis regulatory reforms and technological change on the financial system, central bank policies, and the future regulatory landscape.
+- The effects of post-crisis regulatory reforms (including the new resolution regime) and technological change on the financial system, central bank policies, and the future regulatory landscape.

 - Openness and fragmentation of the international economic system, consequences for financing, trade, supply and productivity, and associated distributional effects, including the medium and long term implications of Brexit.